kybernetikos/blessedjs/README.txt

    		failing fast if someone changes something.

    unBindAt(object, function, [argument number]) Converts a utility function that takes the subject it is to operate on as a parameter into a method where the subject is the object before the dot in a method call.

    bless(blessee, benediction)
    		Does a batch unBindAt on all of the functions in 'benediction', copying	them to 'blessee' as methods.

 I have tried to ensure that it works with the closure compiler, and that the core supports IE6 up.
 I have other modules to add that are ecmascript 5 only.

 If you use them a lot, add them all to the global namespace with
-	bless(window, Blessed);
+	mixin(window, Blessed);